Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: The mathematical model and basic algorithms

 \section{The mathematical model and basic algorithms}

 In this section we introduce the mathematical model.
 As the parameters involved in our approach naturally lead to a numerical algorithm, we discuss our numerical approach in the same exposition.
+This framework originated in \cite{ENS} and was elaborated on by Treinen \cite{Treinen2010}.